wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/wodle-ciscat.rst

 java_path
 ^^^^^^^^^^

 Define where Java is located.
-If this parameter is not set, the wodle will seach for the Java location in the default environment variable ``$PATH``.
+If this parameter is not set, the wodle will search for the Java location in the default environment variable ``$PATH``.

 +--------------------+------------------+
 | **Default value**  | /usr/bin         |